 - External models: other models with useful signals

 To know a bit more about weak supervision, start here.

 We are used to working with Snorkel, a framework created at Standford.
 After having defined your own pre-annotation functions, you can upload your predictions to Kili.
 You can find helphere on Kili-Playground.

 For a variety of good reasons you could need to review/re-annotate human labeled data.

 For instance: reviewing or re annotating an annotated dataset sourced outside, making a quality check on an already annotated datasets, labeling the human generated logs from a chat bot framework...
-In such a case the import process does not change : you can upload your predictions, assets and already existing labels in Kili.
+In such cases the import process does not change : you can upload your predictions, assets and already existing labels into Kili.

 Using preannotations helped speed up the labeling process for a wide variety of use cases and tasks :